-- Step 1: Conduct an environmental audit periodically (at least biannual). - Step 2: Undertake a review of historical groundwater quality data. - Step 3: Review incident reports supplied by various organizations involved in potential pollution activities and annual reports on the monitoring of WWTWs. (e.g., Green Drop annual reports). - Step 4: Ascertain and summarize the types of groundwater contaminants based on reviewed data and literature.
+- Step 1: Conduct an environmental audit. - Step 2: Undertake a review of historical groundwater quality data. - Step 3: Review incident reports supplied by various organizations involved in potential pollution activities and annual reports on the monitoring of WWTWs. (e.g., Green Drop annual reports). - Step 4: Ascertain and summarize the types of groundwater contaminants based on reviewed data and literature.

-- Step 1: Undertake a site visit and assessment for ground truthing. - Step 2: Establish the location of boreholes and springs in relation to their proximity to pit latrines or WWTW. - Step 3: Identify potential sources of groundwater pollution such as WWTW in urban areas, and septic tanks or pit latrines in the case of informal settlements and rural areas. - Step 4: Establish and summarize the extent of groundwater pollution in the area. - PHASE 3: Identify and Define the Rehabilitation Objectives
+Step 1: Undertake a site visit and assessment for ground truthing.

+- Step 2: Establish the location of boreholes and springs in relation to their proximity to pit latrines or WWTW. - Step 3: Identify potential sources of groundwater pollution such as WWTW in urban areas, and septic tanks or pit latrines in the case of informal settlements and rural areas. - Step 4: Establish and summarize the extent of groundwater pollution in the area.